 - Possible to answer with DH methods (possibly using annotation rather than QTA): Which individuals have most direct speeches in the novel?
 Not possible to answer: Why do some people have lots of direct speeches?
 Are people more important or central only because they have more direct speech?

-- Possible to answer with DH methods: In which books does the author signals resemble each other significantly so that there is a high probability they could be the same author?
+- Possible to answer with DH methods: In which books do the author signals resemble each other significantly so that there is a high probability they could be the same author?
 Not possible to answer: Did one particular author write a given book?

 What we can learn from the exercise

 As you can see, the differences between ‘possible to answer’ and ‘not possible’ are quite minute in many cases.
-They might only seem like it’s only me being pedantic about the choice of words.
-But no, these differences are quite consequential, especially to one how is not aware of them.
+They might seem like it’s only me being pedantic about the choice of words.
+But no, these differences are quite consequential, especially to one who is not aware of them.
 They can make the difference between a successful project and spurious one.
 These are mistakes you are bound to make when you don’t pay close attention, especially if you feel closer to the Humanities than the Digital or Computational part!
 It’s important that you not only write out the ‘possible’ part but also very explicitly the ‘not possible’ part even though sometimes, the ‘not possible’ might seem obvious.
 This is not always the case (see the subtle differences above!).
 Only by formulating both sides can you make it clear to yourself where those minor differences might be in your project.

 When formulating these questions, be sure to use the vocabulary of the method and not the terminology of the field of origin.
 If your subject is literary studies, don’t use concepts from literary studies.
 Like in example 1, write out the answer very closely to what the technical method actually does (i.e. “check if a word is labelled positive or negative in a sentiment dictionary and whether you get a varied result using another dictionary”).
 This sounds very unromantic to the field of origin but that way, you can’t get a false sense of what’s possible or confuse ‘what the program really does’ with ‘what you would like the program to do’.
 This is probably the most common mistake with formulating research questions for quantitative methods.
 Don’t start from what you want to do.
 Start from what’s possible with a given method and the data you have.